manuelp/assert-json/README.md

 ## Project Maturity ##
 This library right now should be considered *alpha quality*.

-It's API, could be subject to change (even if right now it features only one generic public function).
+Its API could be subject to change (even if right now it features only one generic public function).

 ## Supported Clojure Versions ##
 This library was built on *Clojure 1.5.1*, however it should work with Clojure 1.3 and up.